 In young children, the polio vaccine is usually combined with other vaccines so that children can get protection against several diseases with fewer shots.

 The polio vaccine is recommended for all children.
 Some adults who are at increased risk of polio should also get the vaccine.
 There are many different vaccines used to prevent polio.

-- The Diphtheria, Tetanus, Pertussis, Hepatitis B, Polio and Haemophilus influenzae type b (DTaP-HB-IPV-Hib) Vaccine is given as a series of 3 doses to infants at 2, 4, and 6 months of age.
+Diphtheria, Tetanus, Pertussis, Hepatitis B, Polio and Haemophilus influenzae type b (DTaP-HB-IPV-Hib) Vaccine

-- The Tetanus, Diphtheria, Pertussis, Polio (Tdap-IPV) Vaccine is given as one dose to children 4-6 years of age.
+- This vaccine is given as one dose to children 4-6 years of age.
 This is a booster dose for children who were immunized against diphtheria, tetanus, pertussis, and polio at a younger age.